dominicfanucchi/aai-530_group3/README.md

 LSTM, GRU, CNN, and Linear Regression.

 ## Results
+Our models showed a decent ability to forecast future traffic congestion levels and speeds.
+However, there is still room for improvement in terms of model accuracy and performance.

 ## References
 Open Data Aarhus.
 (2014).
 CityPulse Smart City Datasets—Datasets. http://iot.ee.surrey.ac.uk:8080/datasets.html#traffic

 ## Acknowledgments
 We would like to express our sincere gratitude to Professor Anna Marbut who taught the AAI-530-01 Course, and Open Data Aarhus for putting together this dataset.

 ## License
 This dataset is licensed under a []() - see the [Creative Commons](https://creativecommons.org/publicdomain/) website for details.